 Class Size: 1 class (20 - 30 students)

 Because we visit on a rotational schedule, we will contact you when it's our year to visit your students.

 What to do before your MoM visit (this is essential for a great lesson): Pre-Visit Checklist

 Pre-visit lesson plan to prepare your students: Observation vs Inference

 Optional additional lesson plans:

 Museum on the Move Topics

 Teachers may choose from four natural science topics according to their individual classroom needs.
 These MoM programs address specific Utah State Office of Education’s (USOE) Science Core Curriculum topics including rocks and minerals, fossils, human cultures, Utah habitats and animal adaptations.

-Discover adaptations of Utah animals by studying preserved lizards, snakes, insects, and mammal specimens and investigate their corresponding habitats.
+Discover adaptations of Utah plants and animals by studying preserved seeds, lizards insects, and mammal specimens and investigate their corresponding habitats.
 Devise your own classification methods of animals and determine what type of food animals eat, i.e. carnivore, omnivore, and herbivore.

 Rocks and Minerals